Thomas1034/qsim/README.md

 # squire
- A quantum circuit simulator for Java
+ "Simulated QUantim wIREs", a quantum circuit simulator for Java